-However, Storebrand as such has no presence in Luxembourg, and any income as fees from our services to the fund related activities is taxable in Norway.
-The investors in the funds will be taxed according the legislation in the country of residence.
+However, Storebrand as such has no presence in Luxembourg, and any income as fees from our services to the fund related activities is taxable in Norway or Sweden, depending on which Storebrand entity that is delivering services to the funds.
+The investors in the funds will be taxed according to the legislation in the country of residence.